 Yves Sisteron: Mr. Sisteron has been a director of ULTA since July 1993.
 Mr. Sisteron has been a Managing Partner and Co-Founder of GRP Partners, a venture capital firm, since 2000.
 Prior to that, Mr. Sisteron was a managing director at Donaldson Lufkin & Jenrette overseeing the operations of Global Retail Partners, which he started with Mr. Lebow in 1996.
 From 1989 to 1996, Mr. Sisteron managed the U.S. investments of Fourcar B.V., a division of Carrefour S.A.
-Mr. Sisteron holds a Juris Doctorate degree and LLM degree from the University School of Law.
-Mr. Sisteron is a director of UGO, Inc. (member of compensation committee), EnvestNet Asset Management

-(member of compensation committee), HealthDataInsights, Kyriba, Inc., Qualys, Inc., Netsize, S.A., and Actimagine, Inc.
+Mr. Sisteron holds a Juris Doctorate degree and LLM degree from the University of Law (Lyon) and a LLM degree ("MCJ") from the New York University School of Law.
+Mr. Sisteron is a director of UGO, Inc. (member of compensation committee), EnvestNet Asset Management (member of compensation committee), HealthDataInsights, Kyriba, Inc., Qualys, Inc., Netsize, S.A., and Actimagine, Inc.